Orange-OpenSource/uuv/packages/docs/docs/00-intro.md

 - How to clearly express use cases?
 - For omnichannel applications, how to check your application on different browsers and devices?
   For omnichannel applications, how do you check your application on different browsers and devices?**
-- How to perform relevant DOM checks from a user perspective
+- How to perform relevant DOM checks from a user perspective?
+- How to guarantee that the application developed complies with digital accessibility requirements?

 ## Our solution